lucidlayer/traceform/README.md

 ## Frequently Asked Questions (FAQ)

+**Q: Will this slow down my application?**
+A: No. Traceform is a development-only tool.
+The Babel plugin adds minimal overhead during development builds and should **never** be included in production builds.

 **Q: How does Traceform improve React debugging?**
 A: Traceform saves significant time by instantly showing you which component in your code corresponds to an element you see in the browser, eliminating the need to manually search or add temporary logs/styles.